 Wyoming LLCs are sought after due to the strict privacy laws surrounding them.
 This page will focus on what information is made available, to whom and why.
 It will also contain a small justification for those who seek privacy.
 That is, we will explain why the pursuit of privacy is a given right and natural, not something to feel "dirty" about.

-Wyoming's Secretary of State does not require an LLCs owners or managers to be listed with the state.
+Wyoming's Secretary of State does not require an LLCs owners or managers to be listed on the Articles of Organization .
 Further, Wyoming does not have income tax for corporations or individuals.
 This means your LLC will not have to file any personally identifying information with the state.
 One of the reasons we recommend using our service, or another, is to ensure your money trail ends with the corporate service provider, rather than with the state.
 This further ensures the state is not involved in your affairs.

 We will know who owns and operates the LLC.
 We are required to maintain this information.
 Rest assured we will never voluntarily disclose these details.
 Not to other companies and not to the government.
 We are an advocate for your right to privacy.
 Further, because you are a client of ours, all our communications and case files are covered by attorney-client privilege.
 Unlike other providers who could divulge your information if they wished to, it would be a crime for us to do so.
 This provides an extra layer of protection.

 For foreigners, your government will know nothing unless you tell them.
 Wyoming LLCs are often referred to as the new offshore capital for investment activities.
 Your dealings remain private and a foreign agency would have to go through a tremendous amount of effort to secure a subpoena in Wyoming.
 For exact disclosure and reporting requirements in your country you should contact a tax or legal professional in that area.
 We are unable to advise on the intricacies of, for example, Indian tax law.